 - Plastic sleeves that cover cards, delicate or seasonal decorations.
 Use them to display wipe-clean notices, certificates or event posters.

 - Completed pages from colouring books.
-The back of the paper is usually blank, so I use them to write letters.
-The paper gets a second use and the art is a nice touch.
+The back of the page is often blank, so I use them to write letters.
+The paper has a second use and the art is a nice touch.

 - Use old carrier bags and tights to make draft excluders for doors or stuff cushion covers with them and wrap around outdoor pipes to insulate them